associatedpress/harvester/README.md

 ## [Documentation][docs]

-* :roket: Once you have your own Harvester set up you can [start your very own data collection project][docs-first-project]!
+* :rocket: Once you have your own Harvester set up you can [start your very own data collection project][docs-first-project]!

-* :face_with_monocle: Looking for some more [in-depth documentation on what you can do in your schema][docs-schema]?
+* :books: Looking for some more [in-depth documentation on what you can do in your schema][docs-schema]?
 We've got you covered.

-* :plusone: Trying to [collaborate with a whole team on your data collection project][docs-collaboration]?
+* :heavy_plus_sign: Trying to [collaborate with a whole team on your data collection project][docs-collaboration]?
 Awesome!

-* :nerd_face: Iterested in [helping make AP Harvester better][docs-development]? :heart:
+* :wave: Iterested in [helping make AP Harvester better][docs-development]?
+  :heart:

 Happy harvesting!